 Crape Myrtle Bark Scale

-Since the initial sighting in 2004, the crape myrtle bark scale insect has been spreading at an alarming rate across the Southeast.
+Since the initial sighting in 2004, the crape myrtle bark scale (CMBS) insect has been spreading at an alarming rate across the Southeast.
 The insect was first noted in McKinney, Texas (self-designated as America’s “crapemyrtle city”), in 2005 and had spread throughout most of the Dallas-Fort Worth area by 2010.
 The scale was reported in Ardmore, Okla., and Shreveport, La., in 2012 and Houma, La.
 (60 miles southwest of New Orleans) in 2013.

 How can I identify crape myrtle bark scale?